Azure Data Implementation

 In this lesson, we’ll cover services that don’t fall into the usual categories of basic storage, transactional databases, or NoSQL datastores.
 These services help you work with data in other ways, such as finding, transforming, and analyzing it.

 First up is Azure Data Catalog.
 Organizations typically have so much data in so many different places that it’s hard to find what you’re looking for.
 The purpose of Data Catalog is to act as an index to all of those data sources, so you can discover them.
 Of course, in order for this to work, your employees need to register their data sources in the catalog.
 The data itself stays where it is, but its location and the metadata about it get added to the catalog.
 The metadata includes things like column names and data types.
 Users can also add additional information about a data source, such as a description or some tags.

 Once various data sources are registered, people can search the catalog to find what they’re looking for.
 They still need to open the data using another tool, though, since this is just a catalog.

 Another way to deal with pockets of data is to collect it in either a data lake or a data warehouse.
 These serve two different, but related, needs.

-Azure SQL Data Warehouse gives us a clue about its purpose in the name itself.
-It’s intended for SQL queries.
-That also implies that it stores data in structured, relational tables.
-If you have raw data that’s not in a nicely structured format, then you’ll probably need to process it before you store it in SQL Data Warehouse.
+Azure Synapse Analytics (formerly known as SQL Data Warehouse) is intended for SQL queries.
+That implies that it stores data in structured, relational tables.
+If you have raw data that’s not in a nicely structured format, then you’ll probably need to process it before you store it in Synapse Analytics.

 Azure Data Lake Storage, on the other hand, will store any kind of data, whether it’s structured or not.
 For example, you could store everything from documents to images to social media streams.